ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

 |   # -> <class 'torch.Tensor'>          |                                                    |
 +----------------------------------------+----------------------------------------------------+

-This implicit framework selection, and the use of a shared global ivy namespace for all backends, are both made possible via the framework handler.
+This implicit backend selection, and the use of a shared global ivy namespace for all backends, are both made possible via the backend handler.

-Framework Handler ✅
+Backend Handler ✅
 -----------------

-All code for setting and unsetting frameworks resides in the submodule at :code:`ivy/framework_handler.py`, and the front facing function is :code:`ivy.current_framework()`.
+All code for setting and unsetting backend resides in the submodule at :code:`ivy/backend_handler.py`, and the front facing function is :code:`ivy.current_backend()`.
 The contents of this function are as follows:

 .. code-block:: python

-   # ivy/framework_handler.py
+   # ivy/backend_handler.py
-   def current_framework(*args, f=None, **kwargs):
+    def current_backend(*args, **kwargs):
+        global implicit_backend
+        # if a global backend has been set with set_backend then this will be returned

-       if f:
+        if backend_stack:
+            f = backend_stack[-1]
             if verbosity.level > 0:
-               verbosity.cprint(
-                   'Using provided framework: {}'.format(f))
+                verbosity.cprint("Using backend from stack: {}".format(f))
             return f

-       if framework_stack:
+        # if no global backend exists, we try to infer the backend from the arguments
-           f = framework_stack[-1]
+        f = _determine_backend_from_args(list(args) + list(kwargs.values()))
-           if verbosity.level > 0:
-               verbosity.cprint(
-                   'Using framework from stack: {}'.format(f))
+        if f is not None:
+            implicit_backend = f.current_backend_str()
             return f

-       f = _determine_framework_from_args(
-           list(args) + list(kwargs.values()))
-       if f is None:
-           raise ValueError(
-               'get_framework failed to find a valid library' 'from the inputs: {} {}'.format(args, kwargs))
         if verbosity.level > 0:
-           verbosity.cprint(
-               'Using framework from type: {}'.format(f))
+            verbosity.cprint("Using backend from type: {}".format(f))
-       return f
+        return importlib.import_module(_backend_dict[implicit_backend])

-When the backend framework is provided explicitly as an argument (for example :code:`f=ivy.functional.backends.torch`), then this framework is returned directly without setting it as the global framework.
-Otherwise, if a global framework has been previously added to the framework stack using for example :code:`ivy.set_framework(‘tensorflow’)`, then this globally set framework is returned.
-Finally if neither of these cases apply then the input arguments are type-checked to infer the framework, and this is returned from the function without setting as the global framework.
-In all cases, a callable module is returned with all bound functions adhering to the specific backend.
+If a global backend framework has been previously set using for example :code:`ivy.set_backend(‘tensorflow’)`, then this globally set backend is returned.
+Otherwise, the input arguments are type-checked to infer the backend, and this is returned from the function as a callable module with all bound functions adhering to the specific backend.

 The functions in this returned module are populated by iterating through the global :code:`ivy.__dict__` (or a non-global copy of :code:`ivy.__dict__` if non-globally-set), and overwriting every function which is also directly implemented in the backend-specific namespace.
 The following is a slightly simplified version of this code for illustration, which updates the global :code:`ivy.__dict__` directly:

 .. code-block:: python

-   # ivy/framework_handler.py
+   # ivy/backend_handler.py
-   def set_framework(f):
+   def set_backend(backend):

        # un-modified ivy.__dict__
        global ivy_original_dict
-       if not framework_stack:
+       if not backend_stack:
            ivy_original_dict = ivy.__dict__.copy()

-       # add the input framework to global stack
+       # add the input backend to global stack
-       framework_stack.append(f)
+       backend_stack.append(f)

        # iterate through original ivy.__dict__
        for k, v in ivy_original_dict.items():

-           # if method doesn't exist in backend module f
+           # if method doesn't exist in the backend
            if k not in f.__dict__:
-               # add the original ivy method to f
+               # add the original ivy method to backend
                f.__dict__[k] = v
            # update global ivy.__dict__ with this method
            ivy.__dict__[k] = f.__dict__[k]